QMeqGR/PKG-maxima/HOWTO.txt

 files, a text file ../README.txt in the top level directory, as well as some other index files.

-From the main PKG.texi file it will also generate a file ../rtest_PKG.mac containing Maxima tests using the examples you have in your PKG.texi file.
+NOTE: From the main PKG.texi file the create_docs.sh script will also generate a file ../rtest_PKG.mac containing Maxima tests using the examples you have in your PKG.texi file.
+This automatically generated test file will most likely need to be curated; commands that generate multiple line output may be truncated, for example.

 =============================== Done.